JSNab 17

 JSNab 17 or the epitaph of Raqosh is a funerary inscription from Mada'in Salih, Saudi Arabia.
 It is dated to 267 AD and written in a mix of Nabataean Aramaic and Arabic.
 Besides the language, it is notable for the use of the possibly monotheistic epithet mry ʕlmʔ 'the Lord of the World'.
+The Nabataean inscription is accompanied by a shorter one in Thamudic D.

 Text and translation

 The inscription is read by Cantineau as follows: